-Friends were troubled when I blogged "Object Only Programming is Silly".
-They know from experience that life after OO is dramatically better than life was before OO... so my criticisms just don't sit well...
+My friend Bob was troubled when I blogged "Object Only Programming is Silly".
+Bob knows from experience that life after OO is dramatically better than life was before OO... so my criticisms just don't sit well with him.
 Obviously I must have gone off the deep end :-)

 Is Programming hard... or are we making programming hard?

 That thought came to mind while I was reading Johan Den Haan's well stated opinions on Reasons Why Model-Driven Approaches (will) Fail over at Info Q. He's not saying that MDA won't work, just that it's not the be-all and end-all to solve all of the headaches of programming.

 I mostly agree with Johan's opinions about MDA... in my lexicon...

 Fill in the blank in the following statement:

 If you answered (A), then I am intensely jealous :-)